LanceNorskog/deep-scurve/simple_deep_learning.md

 ## Training charts

 The training is done with three image sets: training, validation, and test.
 Training checks against the validation set after each epoch.
 The model is chosen from the lowest level of validation loss (not accuracy!).
 Training stops if, after 15 epochs, validation loss does not continue to decrease.
-(The nadir of validation loss is generally accepted as the crossover point between under- and over-training.)
+(The nadir of validation loss is generally accepted as a crossover point between under- and over-training.)
 After training finishes, we evaluate the model on the second hold-out 'test' data.
 We save and graph the loss, accuracy, validation loss, validation accuracy, test loss and test accuracy here.

 ![detailed training](images/lstm_mse_final_2_flyback_extra.png)